After Hours and Weekend Activities

 Students and parents are welcome to join us for the welcome reception on the first day of classes to meet their professors and teaching assistants.
 After classes are over, students will visit the National Cathedral, an aesthetically beautiful building, located in Northwest Washington, and just a short walk from the American University campus.

-• Grad Dinner in Tenleytown for a picnic at Ft.
+• Grab Dinner in Tenleytown for a picnic at Ft.
 Reno Park

 The Newseum is DC’s most interactive museum on all things news and media related.
 The museum features the front pages of local, national and international newspapers, a Pulitzer Prize winning photography exhibit, a 9/11 exhibit and part of the Berlin Wall.
 Georgetown is a neighborhood located in the Northwest quadrant of Washington, D.C., along the Potomac River waterfront.
 The primary commercial corridors of Georgetown are M Street and Wisconsin Avenue, which are popular for their high-end shops, bars, and restaurants.